younata/personal_knowledge/src/living/climate.md

 Personal actions you/I can take.

-Kinda rich coming from someone who flies airplanes, though. :/
+Kinda rich coming from someone who flies airplanes.
+[Working on it, though!](https://coz-e.rachelbrindle.com/)

 ## Links